-3.3.6 Case Decision Staffing
+3.7.5 Case Decision Staffing

-After the completion of the SCANVA and within forty (40) days of the on-set of the investigation, the case manager and APS team leader must complete a Case Decision Staffing to determine the outcome of the investigation.
-The Case Decision Staffing must be entered into CAPSS by the team leader stating the results of the investigation, whether or not both vulnerability and maltreatment was confirmed and met the standard of evidence.
+After the completion of the SCANVA and within forty (40) days of the case opening, the case manager and APS team leader must complete a Case Decision Staffing to determine the outcome of the assessment.
+The Case Decision Staffing must be entered into CAPSS by the team leader stating the results of the assessment, whether or not both vulnerability and maltreatment was confirmed and met the standard of evidence.
 If the standard of evidence was met that confirmed both vulnerability and maltreatment the case will be substantiated.
 If the standard of evidence was not met and either vulnerability or maltreatment, or both, was not confirmed, the case will be unsubstantiated.
 The Case Decision Staffing must include recommendations from the team leader to direct the case manager on how to proceed with the case after the case decision.